alissa-huskey/python-class/docs/lessons/testing.md

 A test runner is a CLI tool that will run your tests and print a nicely formatted report of the results.
-Runners also often include a library that can be imported in your tests provide tools and/or frameworks to aid in writing tests.
+Runners also often include a library that can be imported in your tests to provide tools and/or frameworks to aid in writing tests.

 Part 3.1: Install `pytest`